cylc/cylc-doc/src/user-guide/installing-workflows.rst

 ``cylc install`` will create a new directory in the :term:`cylc-run directory` for each installation of a workflow.

-It is considered best practice to design your workflow in a source directory and use ``cylc install`` to create a fresh run directory for you.

 .. _Install-Workflow:

 The Cylc Install Command
 ------------------------

 Workflows can be installed with the ``cylc install`` command, which creates the :term:`run directory` structure and some service files underneath it.

 .. note::

-   It remains possible to run a workflow, written directly in the :term:`run directory` with ``cylc play``, without first installing it with ``cylc install``.
+   It is possible to run a workflow without installation by writing it directly in the :term:`run directory`.

-Once you have written your workflow, you can have Cylc install the workflow for you, using the ``cylc install`` command.
+   However, it is considered best practice to write your workflow in a source directory and use ``cylc install`` to create a fresh run directory for you.

 .. _Using Cylc Install:

 Using Cylc Install
 ------------------

-The following commands, executed from :term:`source directory` e.g.
-``~/cylc-sources/my-flow`` result in the following installations.
+The following commands, executed from the :term:`source directory` ``~/cylc-src/my-flow``, result in the following installations:

 +--------------------------------------+--------------------------------------+
 | Command                              | Results in Installation in Directory |